Soivi/www.soivi.net/docs/_posts/2014-03-19-simple-script-to-remotely-monitor-lamp-on-server.md

 Create shell script that will get tester.net site with curl and checks if site is still on.

-{% highlight shell %}local$ nano serverTesterScript.sh
+{% highlight shell %}
+local$ nano serverTesterScript.sh

 #!/bin/bash/